CVE-2025-64685 Overview

 Workarounds

-# Verify YouTrack version after upgrade
+# Verify the installed YouTrack version after upgrade

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.